mechatroner/RBQL/README.md

   E.g. `MAX(float(a1) / 1000)` - valid; `MAX(a1) / 1000` - invalid

-### Comparison with traditional database-based SQL engines

-#### Advantages

-* _UPDATE_ query produces a new table where original values are replaced according to the UPDATE expression, so it can also be considered a special type of SELECT query.
-This prevents accidental data loss due to incorrect query.
-* RBQL supports both _TOP_ and _LIMIT_ keywords, use whichever you like more.
-* _UPDATE SET_ is synonym to _UPDATE_, because in RBQL there is no need to specify the source table.
-* RBQL supports _DISTINCT COUNT_ which is like _DISTINCT_, but adds a new column to the "distinct" result set: number of occurrences of the entry, similar to _uniq -c_ unix command.
+### JOIN statements

+Join table B can be referenced either by it's file path or by it's name - an arbitary string which user should provide before executing the JOIN query.
-* RBQL supports _STRICT LEFT JOIN_ which is like _LEFT JOIN_, but generates an error if any key in left table "A" doesn't have exactly one matching key in the right table "B".
+RBQL supports _STRICT LEFT JOIN_ which is like _LEFT JOIN_, but generates an error if any key in left table "A" doesn't have exactly one matching key in the right table "B".

-#### Disadvantages
+#### Limitations

-* RBQL doesn't support nested queries.
-To emulate nested queries one can execute two or more consecutive simple queries since every result set in RBQL is a new table.
 * _JOIN_ statements must have the following form: _<JOIN\_KEYWORD> (/path/to/table.tsv | table_name ) ON ai == bj_

 ## Examples of RBQL queries